-Benefits of Forex Spread Betting
+Key Features of Forex Spread Betting

 Forex Spread Betting Tax

 Make no mistake about it – if you are a successful forex trader that makes consistent gains – your profits will be liable for capital gains tax.
-This is no different from buying shares and selling them at a profit later down the line.
+This is no different from purchasing shares and selling them at a profit later down the line.
 However, profits from forex spread betting UK falls under the remit of gambling.

 That is to say, much like gambling winnings, spread betting profits are 100% tax-free.
 This is a major game-changer for seasoned forex traders that year-on-year have historically had to hand over a percentage of their profits to HMRC.